CosmosContracts/council/policies/DRAFT-01-CONFLICT_OF_INTEREST.md

 ## Methodology

-5. COI as defined above should be disclosed by the subject member with an on-chain text proposal to his Department, titled `COI Disclosure & Acknowledgement` and listing the ID or linked brand name of entities defined above for each month or for an indefinite period: in the latter case, the COI is valid until the member is removed or posts a new COI.
+5. COI as defined above should be disclosed by the subject member with an on-chain proposal to his Department, titled `Conflict Of Interest Disclosure` or `COI Disclosure update` and listing the ID or linked brand name of entities defined above for each month or for an indefinite period: in the latter case, the COI is valid until the member is removed or posts a new COI.

 6. Compensations & trading volumes are compared at their single most exchanged pair or route over the last 28 days (UTC closings average price & total volume).